alphagov/specialist-publisher/README.md

 ### Services

  Services do things such as previewing a document, creation, updating, showing, withdrawing, queueing.
-This replaces the normal Rails behaviour of completing these actions directly from a controller, instead we call a service registry
+This replaces the normal Rails behaviour of completing these actions directly from a controller, instead we call a service registry.